 I’m the household guy who watches you working hour-after-hour.
 I hear your muttering, profanities, and hopeful musings.
 From some angles I can even watch portions of your Zoom meetings.
 Man, it’s easy to see that you need to get floored!
 Like, right now.

 Okay, at this point you’re wondering what my being your floor has to do with your work day.
 Think about your new penchant for being more fit.
-That’s right!
+That’s right, as in fitness!
 I’m gonna clue you in on how I’m one of your best workout, aka Wakeout, partners.

 Gaze at My Square Feet

-Silly, this is all about being brave and brawny.
+Silly, this is all about being brave, brawny, and in peak health.
 Let’s be clear…floors aren’t just for kids, pets, rugs, plant stands, and other non-human adornments.
 No way!
 They’re for grown-up humans too.
 There are so many ways to get floored.
-And I’m not just talking about taking a nap down here with your favorite blanket and pillow.
-Let's get real and get into physical activity breaks that'll help you soothe and strengthen your good old, often worn-out back.
+And I’m not just talking about taking a nap down here with your favorite blanket and pillow, after your stint on the remote night shift.
+Let's get real and get into physical activity breaks – exercise that'll help you soothe and strengthen your good old, often worn-out back - alongside other favorable benefits.

 Floor-Bound Physical Activity Benefits

-It’s time to introduce you to floor-based activities that’ll deepen your breathing, connect you to your inner child (oh please, not that!) and, better yet, connect you with your wild side.
+It’s time to introduce you to floor-based fitness activities that’ll deepen your breathing, connect you to your inner child (oh please, not that!) and, better yet, connect you with your wild side.
 Now we’re talkin’!
-Here’s a spicey set of ways to get the most out of floor time.
+Here’s a spicey set of ways to reverse excessive sitting and get the most out of floor time.

 7 Ways To Get Floored

 You got it.
 Time to hit the deck!
 It’s a cool way to start work - any morning activity is in fact.
 You can wrap up your day with a combo of these and others for a calming before-bed wind-down.